Review by Frank Plowright

 This new version of Vandal Savage retains his immortality, but is recast as a serial killer captured a decade previously.
 Writer James Robinson constructs a Hannibal Lecter and Clarice relationship between him and an FBI agent attempting to solve murders of a copycat killer.
 Robinson characterises Savage as living up to his name, but also callous and overbearing with little concern for humanity.
 It’s effective up to a point, but Robinson loses interest long before the end, and Bernard Chang can tell a story, but there’s little decorative quality to his art.

-Fabian Nicieza’s smug nihilistic captions for Kid Flash will surely induce a tiresome yawn from anyone over 25, and art from Jorge Jimenez has a kinetic action quality.
+Fabian Nicieza’s smug nihilistic captions for Kid Flash will surely induce a tiresome yawn from anyone over 25, but art from Jorge Jimenez has a kinetic action quality.
 Their story of mutated dinosaur people being hunted down fills pages, but nothing more.

 A series of short pieces occupy the final third of the book glimpsing at series already cancelled within a year of launch, and in most cases offering ample evidence of why they barely survived birth.
 The best of them is Keith Giffen’s Kirbyseque stylings on an Omac sequence.
 Also here are Blackhawks, Deadman, Hawk & Dove and Mr Terrific.